 Here are some cafés that actually have free Wi-Fi, have power and some are even part co-working areas; Timeout Café, Shimokitazawa Tag Café, Cafe Stay Happy, Sign Daikanyama, Alpha Beta Coffee Club, Bookshelf Café, Nihonbashi Cafest, Paper Back Café, Cafe Asan and Tokyo People’s Café.

-Where to live in Tokyo
+Best Places to Live in Tokyo

 Tokyo as a whole is a very safe city.
 When I was there a local explained to me: “If you were to go surfing and leave a $50 note weighed down on the beach with a stone, when you come back it would still be there.”
 Japan is a very honest country and its citizens are extremely respectful of other people’s things.
 Obviously wherever you go there will always be crime so don’t put yourself in any unnecessary situations.

 As for Tokyo, the best district really depends on your taste, as Tokyo is categorized into 14 different districts, each with different vibes.

 Ueno, Asakusa and Ryogoku